FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## Motivation

 This package estimates linear factor models on "long" datasets, where each row represents an outcome for a pair id x time.
+There may be zero or more than one observed outcome per pair id x time.
 This allows to fit factor models on severely unbalanced panels (as in the Netflix problem).

-For an observation `i`, denotes `j_λ(i)` its id and `j_f(i)` its time.
-This package estimates the set of parameters `beta`, `(f1, λ1)`, ...., `(fr, λr)` that solve
+For an observation `i`, denote `jλ(i)` its id and `jf(i)` its time.
+This package estimates the set of parameters `beta`, factors `(f1, .., fr)` and loadings `(λ1, ..., λr)` that solve

 ![minimization](img/minimization.png)

-X can be any set of regressors.
-In contrast, in a typical factor model, X is null or composed of id/time dummies.
-Estimation of this general model is described in Bai (2009).
-In particular, the two problems are not separable: beta, factors and loadings need to be jointly estimated.
+When X is a set of id or time dummies, this corresponds to a PCA with missing values.
+The estimation of the more general model is described in Bai (2009)

 ## Syntax